‘Dancing With the Stars’: Tonya Harding’s Controversial Casting On ABC’s All-Athletes Season Has Fans Fired Up

-Tonya Harding has joined Dancing With the Stars.
-Good Morning America officially announced that the 47-year-old former Olympic figure skater will join fellow athletes NBA legend Kareen Abdul-Jabba, former MLB player Johnny Damon, NFL star Josh Norman, and fellow Olympians Mirai Nagasu, Chris Mazdzer, Jennie Finch, Tonya Harding, Jamie Anderson and Adam Rippon for the long-running reality show’s first-ever themed season.
+Tonya Harding has joined Dancing with the Stars.
+Good Morning America officially announced that the 47-year-old former Olympic figure skater will join fellow athletes NBA legend Kareem Abdul-Jabbar, former MLB player Johnny Damon, NFL star Josh Norman, and fellow Olympians Mirai Nagasu, Chris Mazdzer, Jennie Finch, Jamie Anderson, and Adam Rippon for the long-running reality show’s first-ever themed season.

-Harding will be paired with popular Dancing With the Stars pro dancer Sasha Farber for the 26th season of the ABC celebrity ballroom competition.
-Tonya’s casting on Dancing With the Stars comes exactly one year after her skating rival, Nancy Kerrigan, competed on the show.
+Harding will be paired with popular Dancing with the Stars pro dancer Sasha Farber for the 26th season of the ABC celebrity ballroom competition.
+Tonya’s casting on Dancing with the Stars comes exactly one year after her skating rival, Nancy Kerrigan, competed on the show.
 Kerrigan, who was paired with pro dancer Artem Chigvintsev, was the sixth star eliminated from the competition last spring.

 After the Good Morning America cast reveal was made, Dancing with the Stars pro dancer Sasha Farer posted to Instagram to tell fans he is happy to be paired with Tonya Harding.

 “I am beyond excited and honored to be dancing with Tonya Harding this season on @dancingabc I can’t wait for you all to see her moves.
-What should our team name be? #tonyaharding,” the Dancing With the Stars pro dancer wrote to his 330,000 followers.
+What should our team name be? #tonyaharding,” the Dancing with the Stars pro dancer wrote to his 330,000 followers.

 Legendary figure-skater Tonya Harding is heading to the ballroom on #DWTS: Athletes with @SashaFarber! pic.twitter.com/DYQH6ODPlC